Skip to Main Content

 This guide is intended to provide SNHU faculty/staff information and support in researching open educational resources and copyright/licensing.

-1. Purpose and character of the use, including whether such use is of a commercial nature or is for nonprofit educational purposes;
+1. The purpose and character of the use, including whether such use is of a commercial nature or is for a nonprofit educational purpose;

 Good Practices for Fair Use Amounts